 GATE Atmospheric and Oceanic Sciences Syllabus 2026 (XE-H) PDF

-GATE Atmospheric and Oceanic Sciences Syllabus 2026 (XE-H) - IIT Guwahati has released the syllabus for the GATE 2026 Atmospheric and Oceanic Sciences on the official website, gate2026.iitg.ac.in.
-The complete GATE 2026 atmospheric and oceanic science syllabus is provided in this article.
-The GATE syllabus 2026 lists the topics necessary for the exam.
+GATE Atmospheric and Oceanic Sciences Syllabus 2026 (XE-H) - IIT Guwahati has uploaded the GATE 2026 Atmospheric and Oceanic Sciences syllabus on the official website, gate2026.iitg.ac.in.
+Candidates can check the GATE 2026 atmospheric and oceanic science syllabus on this page.
+The GATE 2026 syllabus lists the topics required for the exam.
 Note that the GATE Atmospheric and Oceanic Sciences 2026 is a sub-section of the Engineering Sciences paper and can be chosen as an optional paper by the candidates.
-22 Questions will be asked from this paper.
-The GATE exam will be held in February 7, 8, 14 and 15, 2026.
+The GATE exam will be held on February 7, 8, 14 and 15, 2026.
+The GATE XE exam date is February 7, 2026.
+The authority will hold the GATE 2026 exam in online mode.

-Direct link to check the GATE 2026 Atmospheric and Oceanic Sciences Syllabus 2026
+Direct link to download the GATE 2026 Atmospheric and Oceanic Sciences Syllabus PDF

 This Story also Contains